akk312000/Movie-Recommender/README.md

 ## Features

-- Get Recommendations similar to your favourite movie
+- Get Recommendations similar to your favourite movie/show
 - Watch Trailers
 - Get Average Ratings of a Movie across all platforms
 - Number of Votes of Users
 - Release Date
 - Brief Synopsis of a Movie
+- See what's currently trending in the Discover section